Background pattern

 • Skin rash.

-• Pain and burning sensation at the injection site.
+• Pain and burning sensation at the administration site.

 • Gastroduodenal ulcer that may be accompanied by bleeding and perforation.
-Stomatitis ulcerosa, exacerbation of colitis, and Crohn's disease.
+Ulcerative stomatitis, exacerbation of colitis, and Crohn's disease.

-• Difficulty falling asleep (insomnia), agitation, irritability, or fatigue, anxiety, and restlessness.
+• Difficulty sleeping (insomnia), agitation, irritability, or fatigue, anxiety, and restlessness.

 • Visual disturbances.

-• Reduced urine production and edema, especially in patients with hypertension or renal insufficiency, symptoms due to renal damage (nephrotic syndrome) and interstitial nephritis, which may be accompanied by acute renal failure.
+• Reduced urine production and edema formation, especially in patients with arterial hypertension or renal insufficiency, symptoms due to kidney damage (nephrotic syndrome) and interstitial nephritis, which may be accompanied by acute renal failure.

-• Urticaria, pruritus, purpura (including allergic purpura) and skin rash.
+• Urticaria, itching, purpura (including allergic purpura), and skin rash.

-• Allergic reactions, accompanied by skin rash and pruritus, as well as asthma attacks (possibly accompanied by a drop in blood pressure).
+• Allergic reactions, accompanied by skin rash and itching, as well as asthma attacks (possibly accompanied by a drop in blood pressure).

 • Reversible double vision (toxic amblyopia).

-• Narrowing of the esophagus (gastrointestinal vasospasm), complications of diverticulum formation in the large intestine, and non-specific hemorrhagic colitis characterized by intense cramps and diarrhea.
-In the case of bleeding in the stomach or intestines, these may cause anemia.
+• Narrowing of the esophagus (of the throat blood vessels), complications of diverticula in the large intestine, and non-specific hemorrhagic colitis characterized by cramps and intense diarrhea.
+In the case of stomach or intestinal bleeding, these can cause anemia.

-• Renal tissue damage (papillary necrosis), especially with prolonged treatment, and increased serum uric acid concentration in blood.
+• Kidney tissue damage (papillary necrosis), especially with prolonged treatment, and increased serum uric acid concentration in blood.

-• Jaundice or yellowing of the white of the eyes, liver dysfunction, liver damage (especially with prolonged treatment) and acute liver inflammation (hepatitis).
+• Yellowing of the skin or the whites of the eyes, liver dysfunction, liver damage (especially with prolonged treatment), and acute liver inflammation (hepatitis).

 • Psychotic reactions, nervousness, irritability, confusion, or disorientation, and depression.